From Buckley to Citizens United (Part Two of Two)

 6. Stare decisis was not controlling here: Austin had been undermined by experience (evasion) and rapid changes in technology, and there also were no serious reliance interests.

-Justice Stevens, joined by Justices Ginsburg, Breyer and Souter, dissented in a 90 page opinion, disagreeing with the Court in virtually every respect.
+Justice Stevens, joined by Justices Ginsburg, Breyer and Sotomayor, dissented in a 90 page opinion, disagreeing with the Court in virtually every respect.

 No Surprise.
 Despite the hue and outcry, Citizens United should have come as no surprise to knowledgeable observers.
 Campaign finance reform, whether it involved individuals or corporations, has always raised serious First Amendment concerns, as demonstrated by Buckley itself.
 Moreover, various justices, particularly in the last decade, have questioned the soundness of Austin.
 Likely factors contributing to the current public outcry over Citizens United are the dire economic situation in which the country finds itself, the obvious involvement of corporate interests in debates over health care reform and the so-called bailout of the big banks.